sarxos/webcam-capture/README.md

 awesome Webcam Capture API and make it even better!
 Several kinds of contributions are very welcome:

+* **Star Project** - star the project and become a stargazer.
+This will make project more popular.
 * **Report bug or feature** - If you've found a bug or you've came-up with some fantastic feature which can make Webcam Capture a better API to use, don't hesitate to [create new issue](https://github.com/sarxos/webcam-capture/issues/new)